 Essential online banking features for HOAs also include payment portals for dues collection, ACH processing for both income and expenses, and comprehensive reporting tools.
 These capabilities streamline rent collection, vendor payments, and financial analysis.
 Digital payment adoption is rising, with many HOAs using ACH, credit/debit cards, and lockbox services for dues.

-How to open an HOA bank account: step-by-step guide
+How to open an HOA bank account: A Step-by-step guide

 2. Gather required documentation: HOAs need specific legal and organizational documents to open an account.
 This typically includes the Articles of Incorporation, HOA Bylaws, and a Federal Employer Identification Number (EIN).
 You will also need meeting minutes authorizing specific board members to open the account.